Table of Content

 Conflict appears everywhere: in classrooms, workplaces, group projects, friendships, and even in small daily choices.
 But the ways in which you respond to conflict can be challenging to understand.
 This is where the Thomas-Kilmann Conflict Model comes in.
 It is known for its five conflict handling styles and enables you to identify your approaches, and shows you when a different style might lead to better results.

-This blog will explore the Thomas Kilmann Conflict Model, its five modes, and the pros and cons.
+This blog will explore the Thomas Kilmann Conflict Model, its five modes, and the advantages and disadvantages.
 Also, it covers various examples and how it compares to other approaches to conflict resolution model.
 So, what are you waiting for?
 Without any further ado, you can read this blog to get a better understanding.

 The Thomas Kilmann Conflict Mode Instrument is a model which can be used to help individuals recognise and adapt their ways of dealing with conflicts.
 In the 1970s, it was created by Dr Kenneth Thomas and Dr Ralph Kilmann, which is also known as TKI.
 It is a tool designed to assess someone's behaviour in conflict situations.
 This model identifies five key conflict management styles based on two underlying dimensions.